 - Pre heat the oven to 425 degrees.

-- Boil 11/2 cups of uncooked farro with four cups of water.
-Check every 20 minutes, when ready, drain it and set it aside.
+- Boil 1½ cups of uncooked farro in four cups of water witha good pinch of salt.
+Check every 5-7 minutes, when ready, drain it and set it aside.

-- While the farro is done, cut the cauliflower into pieces.
-In more or less equal to that they can roast evenly.
+- Meanwhile, the farro is cooking, cut the cauliflower into pieces.
+Make sure they are in similar sizes, so they can roast evenly.
 Put them in a pan prepared with a silicone mat or parchment paper.
 Add two tablespoons of olive oil, two pinches of salt and freshly ground black pepper.
 Mix well so that all cauliflower is well coated.

-- To make the romesco sauce, place all ingredients in a blender and blend until everything is well integrated and smooth.
-If the blender does not run well, add one to one tablespoon of water.
-Check for salt, pepper and vinegar.
+- To make the romesco sauce, put all the ingredients in a blender and blend until everything is well integrated and smooth.
+Add one to one tablespoon of water if the blender is not running properly.
+Check for salt, pepper , and vinegar.

-- To assemble the salad, put in a salad bowl farro, chickpeas, green leaves into bite pieces and roasted cauliflower.
-Mix and serve with a spoonful of romesco above.
+- To assemble the salad, put in a salad bowl the cooked farro, chickpeas, green leaves cut into bite pieces and roasted cauliflower.
+Mix and serve with a spoonful of romesco sauce on top.